f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Superuser Role
 ===============

 F5OS-A 1.8.0 adds a new role called **superuser**.
 The new **superuser** role available at the F5OS-A system level provides **sudo** privileges and bash access to the system (if enabled).
 This role is intended for environments where appliance mode (prevent bash level access) is disabled.
 Some customers prefer to manage BIG-IP from the bash shell and leverage tmsh commands to pipe into various Unix utilities to parse output.
-A similar feature has been added to F5OS 1.8.0 where F5OS commmands can now be executed from the bash shell via the new f5sh utility.
+A similar feature has been added to F5OS 1.8.0 where F5OS commands can now be executed from the bash shell via the new f5sh utility.
 This new role provides a way for a user with "sudo" privileges to be able to be remotely authenticated into the F5OS bash shell, but also provides an audit trail of the users interactions with the new f5sh utility in bash shell.

 RBAC on F5OS has been implemented in a way where **Roles** provide slices of privileges that can be composed with each other.
 There are **Primary Roles** and **Secondary Roles** which can be combined together to give a particular user multiple privileges.